MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-ver15.md

   Resumable online index create supports the follow scenarios:
   - Resume an index create operation after an index create failure, such as after a database failover or after running out of disk space.
   - Pause an ongoing index create operation and resume it later allowing to temporarily free system resources as required and resume this operation later.
-  - Create large indexes without using a lot of log space and a long-running transaction that blocks other maintenance activities and allowing log truncation.
+  - Create large indexes without using as much log space and a long-running transaction that blocks other maintenance activities and allowing log truncation.

   In case of an index create failure, without this feature an online index create operation must be executed again and the operation must be restarted from the beginning.